getpatchwork/patchwork/docs/deployment/installation.rst

 .. code-block:: shell

-   $ /opt/patchwork/manage.py createsuperuser
+   $ python3 manage.py createsuperuser

-Once the administrative console is accessible, you would want to configure your different sites and their corresponding domain names, which is required for the different emails sent by patchwork (registration, password recovery) as well as the sample `pwclientrc` files provided by your project's page.
+Once the administrative console is accessible, you would want to configure your different sites and their corresponding domain names, which is required for the different emails sent by Patchwork (registration, password recovery) as well as the sample `pwclientrc` files provided by your project's page.

 Incoming Email
 --------------

 Patchwork is designed to parse incoming mails which means you need an address to receive email at.
-This is a problem that has been solved for many webapps, thus there are many ways to go about this.
+This is a problem that has been solved for many web apps, thus there are many ways to go about this.
 Some of these ways are discussed below.